CiscoDevIoT/gateway-python-sdk/README.md

 You can use this SDK to register devices to DevIoT, and sync up data and actions between the devices and DevIoT.

 ## Requirement
-1. [Python 2.7](https://www.python.org/downloads/):This SDK base on the Python 2.7.10
+1. [Python 2.7](https://www.python.org/downloads/): This SDK base on the Python 2.7.10
-2. [paho-mqtt](https://eclipse.org/paho/clients/python/): this SDK use this library to build a MQTT client
+2. [paho-mqtt](https://eclipse.org/paho/clients/python/): This SDK use this library to build a MQTT client

 ## Usage
 1. You can use sample code to register GrovePi sensors and simulated sensors to DevIoT.